Dans-labs/dariah/docs/Functionality/Workflow.md

     Returns `{'on': True }` if a value from an other record is different from a value from my record.

-    ??? example "assessment checks whether its contribution type agrees with that of its contribution" The
+    ??? example "assessment checks whether its contribution type agrees with that of its contribution".

+        The
         [assessment model]({{modelBase}}/tables/assessment.yaml)
         specifies: